amanpalariya/console-game/README.md

 ### Expression
 An expression is used to do arithmetic or logical operations on literals, variables, or constants.

-The code snippet below shows the use of expression.
+The code snippet below shows the use of an expression.

 ```c
 $a = [1+2]
 $aSquaredMod10 = [($a*$a)%10]
 ```

-The precedence of the operators are as follows (in descending order)
+The precedence of the operators is as follows (in descending order)

 | Operator                        | Description |
 | ------------------------------- | ----------- |